 Language Disorders

-• Receptive Language – understanding concepts, vocabulary, grammar, following directions
+• Receptive Language – understanding concepts, vocabulary, grammar, following directions, etc.

-• Expressive Language – sharing wants/needs and ideas with appropriate grammar and vocabulary
+• Expressive Language – sharing wants/needs and ideas, grammar and vocabulary development

 • “Late Talking” – delayed communication milestones before 18 months of age

-• Pragmatic Language – social communication and social skills
+• Pragmatic Language – social communication and social skill development

 Concerns about your child's development?